Mantra (comics): Break-Thru

 During the Break-Thru event, Mantra helps other heroes in fighting the minions of the villain Rex Mundi while protecting Amber Hunt.
-Lukazs-Mantra arrives on the moon possessing magic and for the first time, when he was shown various illusions created by the Entity of the Moon, Mantra is confronted the fact that for 1500 years she has been destroying families by stealing men's bodies and forcing them to walk away from their lives.
+Lukazs-Mantra arrives on the moon possessing magic and for the first time, when he was shown various illusions created by the Entity of the Moon, Mantra is confronted by the fact that for 1500 years she has been destroying families by stealing men's bodies and forcing them to walk away from their lives.
 Mantra joins other heroes that have arrived on the moon and discovers that The Entity of the Moon is the origin of the existence of Ultras on Earth.
 On the moon, Mantra also encounters Prime who is romantically attracted to her.

 Back on Earth, Lukasz-Mantra is captured by Dr. Gross, an enemy of Prime, and has to be rescued by a young Ultra.
 He later helps the Aladdin agent Wrath in the fight against an alien hunter.
 When Mantra appears as a metallic knight in the wedding of one of Eden Blake's friends, he discovers that his friend Thanasi was the one who betrayed Archimage and his warriors.

 Later, Boneyard tricks Mantra into killing Archimage.
 Mantra arrives in Godwheel, where he meets Topaz, one of the three Queens of Gwendor (a female-only country).
 Mantra has to fight Topaz in a ceremonial battle for possession of the Sword of Fangs, the blade that Mantra is using and that formerly belonged to Gwendor.

 Godwheel

 Lukasz is temporarily separated from the body of Eden Blake and transferred to a male body.
 He, Warstrike, Eden Blake (now back in possession of her body), Boneyard and other heroes and villains were transported to the Godwheel by the god Argus.
 Argus was searching for minions in his quest for power.
 The corpse of Eden was taken over by Thanasi, who called himself Necromantra and had joined Argus' side.
 Lukasz, Warstrike and other heroes are forced to make an alliance with Boneyard to search for certain magical objects.
 Necromantra creates the creature Primevil with the old carcass of the hero Prime.
-With the help of the Marvel hero Thor, the Ultraheroes fight Necromantra, Primevil and a Pumpkin's possessed Argus.
+With the help of the Marvel hero Thor, the Ultraheroes fight Necromantra, Primevil and a Lord Pumpkin-possessed Argus.
 After the battle Thor and the other heroes return to Earth.

 On Earth, Lukazs and Eden are finally together and they conceive a child.
 The pregnancy of Eden is abnormally short and the child born is revealed to be Necromantra, who proceeds to grow to adult size and fights Lukasz.
 Later Mantra again meets Primevil, who has gained sapience with the Mind Gem.
 Primevil was infatuated with Mantra, however the Asgardian god Loki takes advantage of the situation and steals the Mind Gem.
 When Mantra meets Topaz again on the Ultraforce's ship, the Queen of Gwendor demands the return of the sacred sword of Fangs that Mantra still possesses.
 They begin to fight and are interrupted by the villain Hybrid.
 With the help of Ultraforce, Hybrid is defeated.